What does a successful integrated marketing campaign look like?

 - Companies that implement integrated marketing into their campaigns see, on average, a 50 percent higher Return on Investment (ROI).

-Chapter 1: What is Integrated Marketing?
+Chapter 1: What is Integrated Marketing and Why is it Important?

 Before you start building a successful integrated marketing campaign, you will need to be up-to-date on what integrated marketing means in the modern advertising industry.
 Integrated marketing is not only about combining both physical and digital advertising methods, but also about coordinating their separate elements into a harmonious whole that will bring your business to a new level of success.
+Each integrated marketing platform must work well with, and compliment the other.

 By creating a consistent message, delivering it to your target customer base, and spreading it over various marketing platforms, you will have the strongest kind of marketing campaign available.
 Avoiding fragmentation in your marketing practices should always be your top-most priority, as a strong, understandable brand identity helps increase both the visibility and revenue in regard to your brand’s products/services.